datajoint/datajoint-docs/src/elements/design-principles.md

 ## DataJoint Schemas

-DataJoint allows creating _database schemas_, which are namespaces for collections of related tables.
+The DataJoint Python API allows creating _database schemas_, which are namespaces for collections of related tables.

 The following commands declare a new schema and create the object named `schema` to reference the database schema.